soumyadip-adak99/Spring_Boot_Mini_Project/README.md

 ## Important Notes

-To get a local copy of this project up and running on your machine, follow these simple steps:

 ### 1. **Lombok Dependency for Maven**

 Lombok is a popular Java library that helps reduce boilerplate code by automatically generating common methods such as getters, setters, constructors, `toString()`, `equals()`, `hashCode()`, and more.
 By using annotations, Lombok generates these methods at compile-time, allowing developers to focus more on business logic rather than repetitive code.